DevendraKumar-JAJ/PHP___/README.md

 2. Each file contains a specific concept or technique I'm practicing. 💡
 3. Feel free to explore and learn from my code. 🤓

+### Step 1: Install XAMPP 📦
+1. Download and install XAMPP from the official website: http://www.apachefriends.org/.
+2. Follow the installation instructions to set up XAMPP on your local machine.

+### Step 2: Clone the Repository 📂
+1. Open your terminal or command prompt.
+2. Navigate to the htdocs directory in your XAMPP installation (usually C:\xampp\htdocs on Windows or Applications/XAMPP/xamppfiles/htdocs on Mac).
+3. Clone the repository using Git: git clone https://github.com/your-username/your-repo-name.git (replace with your actual repository URL).

+### Step 3: Access the PHP Files 🌐
+1. Open a web browser and navigate to http://localhost/your-repo-name (replace with your actual repository name).
+2. You should see a list of PHP files and directories.
+3. Click on a file to view it in your browser.

+### Step 4: Configure Database Connection 🔗
+1. Update the database connection settings in each PHP file to match your database credentials.

+### Step 5: Access the PHP Files 🌐
+1. Open a web browser and navigate to http://localhost/your-repo-name (replace with your actual repository name).
+2. You should see a list of PHP files and directories.
+3. Click on a file to view it in your browser

 ### Learning Resources 📚

 - PHP official documentation 📄